Yijunmaverick/GenerativeFaceCompletion/README.md

 # [GenerativeFaceCompletion](https://sites.google.com/site/yijunlimaverick/facecompletion)
 Matcaffe implementation of our CVPR17 [paper](https://arxiv.org/abs/1704.05838) on face completion.
+For academic use only.

 <img src='face_completion.png' width=800>
 In each panel from left to right: original face, masked input, completion result.